2 Bedroom (Sleeps 5) Cottage in Totland Bay

 The Waterfront Restaurant/Bar is located on the Totland seafront which serves a range of good dishes including Greek Kleftiko & fish.

 'The Hut' is located on the seafront, at Colwell Bay & has a growing reputation for great seafood among other dishes.
 The restaurant has been used by James Martin as a part of his television programmes.
-Its apparently opening on 12 April 2021 for meals served outside (book in advance).
+It open is spring for meals served inside and out (book in advance).
 Both are within easy walking distance of Cliffway or can be driven to if need be.

 Historic Yarmouth has a lovely selection of restaurants & old hostelries plus 'On the Rocks' a steak/fish restaurant, The George Hotel, & a new restaurant overlooking the ferry/marina.